Source Tells ESPN's Stephen A. Smith Ben Simmons 'Doesn't Work, Doesn't Listen' And Is 'Constantly Babied'

 Morey on if Ben Simmons will be on the #Sixers next season: "We have a very strong group we can believe in.
 None of us can predict the future.
 We love what Ben brings."

-— Michael K-B (@therealmikekb) June 22, 2021READ MORE: 600,000 People In Philadelphia Region Expected To Travel By Car For 4th Of July Holiday, AAA Says
+— Michael K-B (@therealmikekb) June 22, 2021READ MORE: Police Searching For Missing Chester County Mother Shannon Lake, 2 Young Children

 Morey also said that “everyone has to look at themselves and figure out how to improve,” when asked about Simmons’ foul shot woes.
 Simmons shot 25-73 throughout the playoffs — missing 27 against the Hawks alone.